Concussions and Our Kids: America's Leading Expert on How To Protect Young Athletes and Keep Sports Safe

 Perhaps because, by his own admission, half of his practice is devoted to treating concussed athletes long after their initial injury (e.g. athletes who come to his office experiencing post-concussion syndrome), the advice in the book regarding cognitive rest is somewhat confusing.
 While he advocates for cognitive rest as the "hallmark of concussion therapy" his approach seems to be at odds with the approach taken by other leading clinicians, including MomsTEAM's current concussion experts, William Meehan, M.D., and Rosemarie Scolaro Moser, Ph.D., about the need for cognitive and physical rest in the first several days after a suspected concussion.

 Dr. Cantu's approach seems to be to reduce the thinking and reasoning in a patient's life as much as needed "so that the symptoms are not provoked", beginning with restrictions at school (modifying or reducing class schedule, no exams if exacerbates symptoms) and eliminating intellectually stimulating activities only outside of school.
 This suggests that he would allow an athlete to return immediately to school after a concussion.
 The approach of other clinicians, including Drs.
 Meehan and Moser, is for a concussed student-athlete to stay home from school and for complete cognitive rest, with a return to school with academic accommodations only when symptoms subside or disappear.
+[Update: a growing number of concussion experts, including Drs.
+Cantu and Meehan, meeting at the University of Pittsburgh Medical Center in October 2015 at a conference closed to the press and sponsored by the National Football League, endorse the view that more than a few days cognitive rest after concussion is not recommended.
+As a result, my criticism in the initial review of Bob's book appears to have been unwarranted.
+Mea culpa, mea culpa.]

 It could be that Dr. Cantu's advice is for concussed students whose symptoms don't go away in the first week to ten days after injury, but that point isn't made clear.
 Later in the book, Dr. Cantu states that "patients need cognitive and physical rest after concussion, and when they don't get it, symptoms last a lot longer" and that "without proper care, the average person is set up for a few more weeks of misery dealing with symptoms and the inconvenience of missing valuable time at work or in school."
 Which is it?
 Back to school and respond to continuing symptoms by cutting back on school after the fact, or stay out of school for the first few days after concussion to get the cognitive and physical rest they need?
 It's hard to tell, and the reader is left to parse the distinction, if it was intended, which isn't made clear.